Exponential moments of affine processes: Proofs for real moments of affine processes

-for all $i \in \set{0,\dotsc, d}$.
-On the right hand side, the last two terms are local martingales and the other terms are of finite variation.
+for all $i \in\{0,\ldots, d\}$.
+On the right-hand side, the last two terms are local martingales and the other terms are of finite variation.
 Hence the finite variation terms have to sum up to $0$.
 Rewriting in terms of the functions $F(y)$ and $R(y)$ this means that

-holds for almost all $t \in [0,T']$ $\PP^{\mathbf{x}}$-a.s.
-Inserting into \eqref{Eq:proto_riccati} and using the regularity of the matrix $\Xi(t,\mathbf{x},\omega)$ on $[0,T']$ this yields
+holds for almost all $t \in[0,T']$ $\PP^{\mathbf{x}}$-a.s.
+Inserting into \eqref{Eq:proto_riccati} and using the regularity of the matrix $\Xi(t,\mathbf{x},\omega)$ on $[0,T']$, this yields

-Applying the fundamental theorem of calculus, we have shown that $(p,q)$ is a solution to the extended Riccati system \eqref{Eq:Eric} up to $T' = T \wedge \delta$, where $\delta$ was given by Lemma~\ref{Lem:invertible}.
+Applying the fundamental theorem of calculus, we have shown that $(p,q)$ is a solution to the extended Riccati system \eqref{Eq:Eric} up to $T' = T \wedge\delta$, where $\delta$ was given by Lemma~\ref {Lem:invertible}.
 To show the general case we conclude with an induction argument.
-Suppose that $(p,q)$ are solutions of the extended Riccati system up to $T_k = T \wedge (k \delta)$.
-We show that they can be extended to solutions up to $T_{k+1} = T \wedge ((k+1) \delta)$.
-Set $\Delta_k = T_{k+1} - T_k$; clearly $\Delta_k \le \delta$.
-By Lemma~\ref{Lem:x_reduction} $\Ex{x}{e^{\scal{y}{X_T}}} < \infty$ implies that $\Ex{x}{e^{\scal{y}{X_{T_{k+1}}}}} < \infty$ and by Lemma~\ref{Lem:proto_moment} we have that $\Ex{x}{e^{\scal{q(y,T_k)}{X_{\Delta_k}}}} < \infty$.
+Suppose that $(p,q)$ are solutions of the extended Riccati system up to $T_k = T \wedge(k \delta)$.
+We show that they can be extended to solutions up to $T_{k+1} = T \wedge((k+1) \delta)$.
+Set $\Delta_k = T_{k+1} - T_k$; clearly $\Delta_k \le\delta$.
+By Lemma~\ref{Lem:x_reduction}, $\mathbb{E}^{x}[e^{\langle{y},{X_T}\rangle}] < \infty$ implies that $\mathbb{E}^{x}[e^{\langle{y},{X_{T_{k+1}}}\rangle}] < \infty$, and by Lemma~\ref{Lem:proto_moment} we have that $\mathbb{E}^{x}[e^{\langle{q(y,T_k)},{X_{\Delta_k}}\rangle}] < \infty$.
 Set $y' = q(y,T_k)$.
-Then -- proceeding exactly as in the proof above -- we obtain
+Then, proceeding exactly as in the proof above, we obtain

-for all $t \in [0,\Delta_k]$.
-Using the flow property this is equivalent to
+for all $t \in[0,\Delta_k]$.
+Using the flow property, this is equivalent to